Place by the Elms

 1928 Supreme court case and Tommy Olmstead of Georgia

-We attempt to list other websites that include either Olmsted or Olmsted in their URL.
+We are attempting to list other websites that include either Olmsted or Olmsted in their URL.
 Included will be business, family, and personal sites.
+It is hard to keep such lists current as they come and go.

 Email Webmaster.
 We welcome your corrections, ideas, submissions, and general comments